 The exploratory wheel is an opportunity for students to experience a wide-range of learning opportunities.
-Each class is one trimester.
+Each class is one quarter.
 Classes included in the exploratory wheel include, but are not limited to, the following:

 - Art

 - Exploring Music

 - Spanish

 - Introduction to Computers

 - Family and Consumer Science

-- Project Lead the Way/Gateway to Technology (GTT)
+- Gateway